Wire report

 It’s won all the awards and now it’s going out in a blaze of comedy.
 Everything that could possibly go wrong for the restaurant does … but who cares when the fusion of tragedy and laughter is this good?
 It may not be a gastronomic reference many midwestern gourmands would appreciate, but the last episode of the last season of The Bear was Marmite TV.
 Set in the back yard of the titular Chicago restaurant – transformed over the course of the show from a sandwich shop to a fine dining establishment by its talented and troubled head chef Carmy Berzatto (Jeremy Allen White) – the season four finale consisted of the cast shouting over each other about their respective grudges, oscillating between rage and misty-eyed sentimentality.
 A naturalistic exchange of complex emotional truths?
 A rare opportunity to flesh out TV characters’ psyches away from the demands of an actual narrative?
 Maybe.
 Or

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 It’s won all the awards and now it’s going out in a blaze of comedy.
 Everything that could possibly go wrong for the restaurant does … but who cares when the fusion of tragedy and laughter is this good?
 It may not be a gastronomic reference many midwestern gourmands would appreciate, but the last episode of the last season of The Bear was Marmite TV.
 Set in the back yard of the titular Chicago restaurant – transformed over the course of the show from a sandwich shop to a fine dining establishment by its talented and troubled head chef Carmy Berzatto (Jeremy Allen White) – the season four finale consisted of the cast shouting over each other about their respective grudges, oscillating between rage and misty-eyed sentimentality.
 A naturalistic exchange of complex emotional truths?
 A rare opportunity to flesh out TV characters’ psyches away from the demands of an actual narrative?
 Maybe.
 Or

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Guardian’s source item, The Bear review - this kitchen nightmare of a show dials it up to 11 for its last ever series, It’s won all the awards and now it’s going out in a blaze of comedy.
+According to The Guardian’s linked item, The Bear review - this kitchen nightmare of a show dials it up to 11 for its last ever series, It’s won all the awards and now it’s going out in a blaze of comedy.
 Everything that could possibly go wrong for the restaurant does … but who cares when the fusion of tragedy and laughter is this good?
 It may not be a gastronomic reference many midwestern gourmands would appreciate, but the last episode of the last season of The Bear was Marmite TV.
 Set in the back yard of the titular Chicago restaurant – transformed over the course of the show from a sandwich shop to a fine dining establishment by its talented and troubled head chef Carmy Berzatto (Jeremy Allen White) – the season four finale consisted of the cast shouting over each other about their respective grudges, oscillating between rage and misty-eyed sentimentality.
 A naturalistic exchange of complex emotional truths?
 A rare opportunity to flesh out TV characters’ psyches away from the demands of an actual narrative?
 Maybe.
 Or

 Context